cse-labs/res-edge-labs/README.md

 [Lab](./labs/res-edge-labs/deploy-res-edge/README.md#inner-loop-with-res-edge): Deploy Resilient Edge Data Service to Codespaces

 ## Assign a Group to a Namespace

+> This lab is a prerequisite for the Kustomize lab

 - Res-Edge uses `Groups` to allow applying to multiple clusters at the same time
 - In order for a `Namespace` and associated `Application(s)` to deploy to a Cluster, you must `assign` a Group(s) to the Namespace